senofi/documentation/docs/source/iac-gitactions-prepareandsubmit.rst

 are in terraform state file.

-The initial provisioned access keys and secret keys should not be used, and it should be removed.
+The initial provisioned access keys and secret keys should not be used, and it should be set as INACTIVE(Do not delete them).
 Further create new access keys and secret keys for these users and use them.

 NOTE: The name of the user has the first part truncated from the